 Step 3.
 Go to the Tidal platform, then drag and drop any track you like to the DRmare program.
-Or, copy the link to the Tidal audio track and put it on the search box and then hit '+'.
+Or, copy the link to the Tidal audio track and put it on the search box in DRmare and then hit '+'.

 Step 4.
-Press the 'Convert' button to begin to convert and keep Tidal songs to local audio files on the computer.
+Press the 'Convert' button to begin to convert and keep Tidal music to local audio files on the computer.
 Then you can transfer and play Tidal music on any device and platform you desire.

 Part 6.
-Qobuz vs. Tidal: User Experience and UI
+Qobuz vs Tidal: User Experience and UI

-For discovering new music on both two services, it is quite different between them.
+After discovering new music on both two services, there is quite different between them.
 On Tidal, you could hit on 'Explore' and then you can browse and find new albums you like.
 And Tidal will recommend new music to you based on the tracks you have listened to.
 Besides, Tidal offers exclusive concerts and podcasts.
-And it has a separate section, "Tidal Riding".
+And it has a separate section, 'Tidal Rising'.

 In the Qobuz home interface, you can check new content via the 'New Releases' menu.
-As for the New Releases menu, it has a feature named Press Awards.
+As for the New Releases menu, it has a feature named 'Press Awards'.
 It will list albums that have received awards or high ratings from publications.

-Part 7.
+Part 9.
 FAQs about Tidal vs Qobuz

 Q1: Is Qobuz Better than Tidal in Audio Quality?